sightworks/slate/source/includes/_auth.md

 }
 ```

-This is just an example of using the token.
+The JSON example code to the right provides a basic example of using the token.

 ## Invalidate the Bearer token